ohtuprojekti-eficode/Amandus/documentation/general.md

 3. Fill in the desired ports
 3. Change the `image: ''` to `build: .`
 4. Run `sudo docker-compose build` to build the `Dockerfile`
-5. Run `sudo docker-compose run` to start the application to the port you configured
+5. Run `sudo docker-compose up` to start the application to the port you configured
+    * Sometimes the application fails to start during the first run due to `postgresql` not starting fully before migrations run.
+Restarting this a couple of times has always fixed the issue.